Often referred to as the “miracle molecule” or the “protein of youth”, collagen is attributed to helping customers with all manner of health concerns.

 Given that collagen is not a medicine, there is no legal requirement for it to undergo clinical trials or research studies and evaluations.

-As collagen is classed as a protein food supplement, any research and general knowledge of protein would therefore apply to collagen.
+As collagen is classed as a protein food supplement, any research and general knowledge about protein would apply to collagen.
 Let’s use another example; carbohydrates...

 Science tells us what happens when we consume carbohydrates, why we need them and the effects of good/bad carbohydrates.
 Still, there aren’t really double-blind clinical trials to study the benefits of eating a potato or a slice of bread or a bowl of pasta etc., because these are foods, not medicines.